JolitaGrazyte/laravel-discogs/README.md

 Some of the endpoints require authentication.

-If you want to use one those you must set your token.
+If you want to use one of those you must set your token.

 ``` php